-Keith: When we came to NZ, I told Tee to take it easy as we both had worked such long hours back in Kuala Lumpur.
+Keith: When we came to New Zealand, I told Tee to take it easy, as we both had worked such long hours back in Kuala Lumpur.
 So she decided to volunteer at the City Mission.
 Word got out about Tee's cooking and more and more people would turn up on the days she was cooking.
 She would often get told she had a gift for cooking and that she should do something about it.
-So after I left the NZX we decided to open up a restaurant because we felt like a challenge.
+So after I left the NZX we decided to open up a restaurant, because we felt like a challenge.
 We went around a lot of the Asian/Malaysian restaurants in Wellington and asked them to give us their best food and every time we felt like we could do much better.
-However, with so many Asian/Malaysian restaurants in the Wellington area that posed a few challenges but also opportunities - there is a lot of competition but it also means customers are familiar with Malaysian food.
+However, with so many Asian/Malaysian restaurants in the Wellington area, that posed a few challenges but also opportunities - there is a lot of competition but it also means customers are familiar with Malaysian food.
 So we decided to do things differently.
 The way we cook our food is authentic.
-If a dish required 8 different spices, then we use those 8 different spices, we didn’t want to cut corners.
+If a dish required 8 different spices, then we use those 8 different spices; we didn’t want to cut corners.

 What do you miss most about Malaysia?